bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

     also got a gold medal coming in 11th.
 Their solution was more "brute force" (in their own words) building hundreds of models and relied on some strategies to whittle it down to their final ensemble.
-    Two interesting ideas for ensemble selection came out in his explanation of his
+    Two interesting ideas for ensemble selection came out in the explanation of their solution:
-    solution:

     "**Correlation Matrix Divergence**": The idea is you want to filter out models that are overfitting on the training data.
-So what you do is compute the correlation matrix over all classes on the training set, then do the same on the test set.
+So for each model, compute the correlation matrix over all classes on the training set, then do the same on the test set.
 Then you subtract the two and look for values in the difference that are large.
 The intuition is that if there is a big divergence